Ghanmidev2012/COMPUTER-controll/README.md

 # COMPUTER-controll
-thus hust open story of joha with arabic
+this just open story of joha with arabic